jabil-bios/edk2-staging/README.md

 (non-compliant) devices from beeing enumerated.

 ## Implementation
+#### NOTE: LoadOptions/CommandLine implementation is just a proof of concept.
+It is currently N/A
 **CdePkg**'s functionality is composed of three components:
   1. the C Library **CdeLib**
   2. the service driver **CdeServices**